vhelsings/mortal-shrine/README.md

 - Your name, age, location, mood, and "online since" date
 - The stat bars (health, power, speed) — pure CSS widths, just change the `%`
-- The visitor counter number (it's hardcoded, very authentic)
+- The visitor counter number (it's hardcoded, very authentic, very evil, very nice)
 - The favorites table entries
 - The marquee text
 - Your AIM screen name in the footer (RIP AIM)